 John: The most important questions (using words that are appropriate for the culture) are: What’s your greatest pain point?
 What is your greatest roadblock to feeling efficient and flowing forward?
 What is the thing that bothers you the most?

 Going after those pain points once again, you could ask: What isn’t working?
+Or say: If you had superpowers, what’s the one thing you would change?

 You can say it many, many different ways.
 But I think getting to that greatest pain point somehow would be the most important thing.